padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 $ heroku run rake seed
 Running rake seed on calm-tor-92217.... up, run.9169

+Which email do you want use for logging into admin?
+Tell me the password to use:

 =================================================================
 Account has been successfully created, now you can login with: